Akesari12/Akesari12.github.io/src/site-content/research/project8.md

 ---
 title: "A Computational Law and Economics Toolkit for Balancing Privacy and Fairness in Consumer Law"
-publication: "forthcoming, ACM Symposium on Law and Computer Science"
+publication: "ACM Symposium on Computer Science and Law"
 date: 2022-11-02
 collab:
 thumb: ../../site-content/images/tpp_black.png